john-cd/rust_howto/src/about.md

 ```

 The crate badges that accompany the examples link to the crates' full
-documentation on [docs.rs], and is often the next documentation you
+documentation on [docs.rs][docs.rs], and is often the next documentation you
 should read after deciding which crate suites your purpose.

 ## A note about error handling